Close Menu

 Optical Proximity Correction (OPC)

-I want to share how Optical Proximity Correction (OPC) plays a crucial role in improving the accuracy of pattern transfer during lithography.
+Optical Proximity Correction (OPC) plays an important role in improving the accuracy of pattern transfer during lithography.
 I’ve noticed that OPC effectively addresses optical proximity effects, which become more significant as chip features shrink and are placed closer together.

 You might already know that as we aim for higher integration densities in VLSI chips, the physical limits of light diffraction can start to distort the patterns we try to print.
 This can result in inaccuracies and lower yields.
 To solve these challenges, we use OPC to adjust the photomask patterns, ensuring that the final patterns on the wafer match the intended design.